Acute airspace opacification with lymphadenopathy is a subset of the differential diagnosis for generalised airspace opacification and includes:

-A small cardiothoracic ratio (CTR) is defined as <42%/0.42 when assessed on a PA chest radiograph, and can be due to number of entities:
+A small cardiothoracic ratio (CTR) is defined as <42%/0.42 when assessed on a PA chest radiograph, and is often called small heart syndrome.
+A pathologically-small heart is also known as microcardia.It can be due to/associated with a number of entities:

 An anterosuperior mediastinal mass can be caused by neoplastic and non-neoplastic pathology.
 As their name suggests, they are confined to the anterior mediastinum, that portion of the mediastinum anterior to the pericardium and below the level of the clavicles.

 Diffuse airway narrowing can occur from a number of pathologies.
 These include

 Diffuse alveolar haemorrhage (DAH) is a subset of diffuse pulmonary haemorrhage when bleeding is diffuse and directly into the alveolar spaces.
 It can occur in a vast number of clinical situations and can be life-threatening.